GETTING MEN TALKING ABOUT THEIR HEALTH…

 It seems to be a sad fact of life that men, unlike women, are less willing to monitor their own health, take note of changes or potential problems and then discuss those issues with doctors or medical advisors.
 Perhaps there is a belief that if signs and symptoms are ignored, they will go away.
 Or maybe some consider it is not macho to keep bothering GPs about little aches, pains, lumps and bumps.
 This thought process can be worse if a man’s concerns are about his private parts and how they are working – or not working as the case may be.
 Ignoring developing problems in this area, as well as other parts of the body, can become very serious.

 “It’s OK, it is only prostate cancer, they can treat that very easily these days,” is a common misconception.
 It is true that the treatments for this disease are improving all the time and, when caught early enough, the success rate is very good indeed - but we need to help more men to catch it early enough!

-Every year in the UK, there are more than 30,000 men diagnosed with this particular disease and more than 10,000 of them die from it.
+Every year in the UK, there are more than 40,000 men diagnosed with this particular disease, and more than 10,000 of men die from it.
 The sad thing is, many of those deaths could have been avoided.
 So, the men who ignore pain in the genitals, peeing and erection problems, passing blood in the urine or other goings-on in the nether regions, might be dramatically shortening their lives.

 Being told you have a serious condition or cancer is a terrible moment in anybody’s life - but it does not have to be the last moment.